All too often, restaurants miss opportunities to get their business in front of hungry diners.

 The National Restaurant Association has reported that restaurants typically spend about 3% of monthly revenue on marketing programs.
 General recommendations typically range from 2 - 10%.
 Where you spend marketing budget will vary by business type, but many experts are encouraging restaurateurs to focus on digital and mobile marketing - specifically search engine optimization (SEO), Google My Business, and social media.

-5. Not measuring your marketing
+5. Measure your marketing investment

 For restaurants, marketing is now measurable.